Niya752/Smart-Farm/README.md

 ## Marketing

-* Adding subscription can make this website usefull to generate revenue.
+* Adding subscription can make this website useful to generate revenue.
+* Adding advertisment in the videos can be another revenue source
+* Commission earned through farm visits.

 ---